ry5n/grunt-iconpack/README.md

 # grunt-iconpack

-> Package SVG icons as San SVG sprite or webfont.
+> Package SVG icons as San SVG sprite.
+Support for webfonts is planned.

 ## Getting Started

 This plugin requires Grunt `~0.4.5`

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: